 Developing Strength and Stamina

-• Cardio Training – Swimming and paddling exercises build endurance, essential for long sessions in powerful surf.
+Swimming and paddling exercises build the endurance needed for long sessions in powerful surf. - Core Strength

-By incorporating these exercises into your routine, you will enhance your performance and resilience in bigger surf.
+By adding these exercises to your routine, you will build the strength and resilience needed to perform well in big wave conditions.

 Understanding Ocean Conditions